DerpHerpenstein/src-721/README.md

         "op": "deploy",
-        "name": "Collection Name",      // The display name of the collection "symbol": "SYM",                // the symbol for the collection "description": "Description",
+        "name": "Collection Name",      // The display name of the collection "symbol": "SYM",                // the symbol for the collection "price":"10000",                // price in sats, must be paid to the owner of the collection for a mint to be valid [optiona]
+        "description": "Description",
         "unique": true,                 // determines if a set of traits must be unique to be valid [optional] "wl-token":"A123456789",        // a pointer to the whitelist token [optional]